 Best websites to find German tutors

-Tutors can step up your progress and help you achieve your goals quicker and more efficiently.
+German tutors can step up your progress and help you achieve your German goals quicker and more efficiently.
 But where do you find one?

-Preply: Preply is an incredibly flexible service with great tutors.
-Whatever branch of German you’re interested in, time zone you’re in, or other preferences you might have, Preply will have a tutor for you.
+Preply is an incredibly flexible service with great tutors.
+Whatever branch of German you’re interested in, the time zone you’re in, or other preferences you might have, Preply will have a tutor for you.

 With Rype, you get your tutor all to yourself.
-Better still, you receive lessons designed by your teacher to suit your needs and proficiency level.
+Better still, you receive German language lessons designed by your teacher to suit your needs and proficiency level.

 Best books to learn German

 The digital world has endless possibilities when it comes to resources to learn German.
-Be that as it may, books are still a vital component if you want to achieve fluency.
-Here are just seven of my personal favorites, but check out our full list of 20 books to learn German for more options.
+Be that as it may, German learning books are still a vital component if you want to get loads of written practice and learn German in a structured manner.

 A staple for any German learner.
 If you only buy one book to help you learn German, make it this one.
 Includes core vocabulary, synonyms, and so much more.
 A must have.

 It won’t take you long to discover that German grammar is insanely complicated.
 Make life easy for yourself by getting this book.
 It contains easy, logical explanations that won’t leave you confused.

 Some people swear by textbooks, and if you’re one of them, here’s what I’d recommend to beginners.
 Each chapter has practice questions, and the content is both useful and contemporary.

 Intermediate to advanced learners, this one’s for you.
 It contains enough variety of lessons and practice exercises to keep you interested, and doesn’t skimp on details.
 Highly recommend.

-Short Stories in German for Beginners: It’s always helpful to see what you’ve learned in context.
+It’s always helpful to see what you’ve learned in context.
 These short stories give examples of German sentence structures, and help increase your vocabulary.